dillonhuff/clockwork/README.md

 # Clockwork: Polyhedral Analysis for Hardware Accelerators

-Clockwork is a tool for compiling naive descriptions of hardware accelerators written as loop nests into high performance, staticall scheduled hardware.
+Clockwork is a tool for compiling naive descriptions of hardware accelerators written as loop nests into high performance, statically scheduled hardware.

 ![](./pictures/polyhedral_scheduling_figure_2.jpg)